 If you spot me there this summer, come over and dance with me!

 One of my favourite festivals is the Epidaurus Festival.
-It is part of the Athens Epidaurus festival, and it is held every year during the summer months (from June to August).
-All the theatrical performances are held in the ancient theatre of Epidaurus, situated within the archaeological site of Sanctuary of Asklepios.
+It is part of the Athens Epidaurus Festival, and it is held every year during the summer months (from June to August).
+All the theatrical performances are held in the ancient theatre of Epidaurus, situated within the archaeological site of the Sanctuary of Asklepios.
 The theatre is the most famous theatre in Greece, very well preserved and with great acoustics.
 It has a capacity of 14.000 people.
 It was originally destined to entertain the patient of Asklepieio.
 What is so special about it is that to get to watch a performance on a historical monument of great importance that was built in the 4th century BC.
-My favourite performance so far was a play by William Shakespeare called Richard II with Kevin Spacey on the leading role.
+My favourite performance so far was a play by William Shakespeare called Richard II.
 The ancient theatre of Epidaurus is a 2-hour drive south of Athens.
 You can always combine it with a visit to the nearby town of Nafplio and the archaeological site of Mycenae.

 Thanks to Shannon, Becky, and Chrysoula for sharing their experience with these festivals.